V-prajit/Enpassant/Backend/gcloud/stockfish-cloud-run/README.md

-# Stockfish Analysis Service for Google Cloud Run
+# Stockfish Analysis Service with Persistent Storage

-This service runs Stockfish chess engine in a Docker container on Google Cloud Run, enabling chess position analysis in the cloud.
+This service runs Stockfish chess engine in a Docker container on Google Cloud Run with persistent storage using Firestore.
+It enables chess position analysis in the cloud with caching and popular openings library.

 ## Architecture

-The solution consists of two main components:
+The solution consists of three main components:

 1. **Stockfish Analysis Service (Cloud Run)**: A Docker container running Stockfish with an Express.js API
 2. **Analysis Function (Cloud Function)**: A lightweight proxy that forwards requests to the Cloud Run service
+3. **Firestore Database**: Persistent storage for caching analysis results and popular openings

+This architecture allows for:
-This separation allows the heavy computation (Stockfish analysis) to run on Cloud Run's scalable infrastructure, while keeping the API interface consistent.
+- Heavy computation (Stockfish analysis) to run on Cloud Run's scalable infrastructure
+- Fast retrieval of previously analyzed positions from the persistent cache
+- Preloading of popular openings for instant analysis
+- Consistent API interface for frontend applications

 ## Prerequisites